Jersey City, NJ

 Another big area for Jersey City’s Latinos is the intersection of Pacific and Communipaw, while the Latino population is also scattered throughout other sections of the city.

 The black population of the Jersey City ghetto resides largely south of Montgomery Street, in Jersey City’s Bergen-Lafayette and Greenville areas.

-The biggest neighborhoods of the Jersey City ghetto, outside of blocks like Lexington, Bidwell, or Van Nostrand Ave, is the city’s housing projects, with Jersey City formerly having close to over 10 housing complexes in the city.
+The biggest Jersey City neighborhoods outside of blocks like Lexington, Bidwell, or Van Nostrand Ave, is the city’s housing projects as Jersey City formerly had over 10 housing complexes.